Speaker(s): Georges Lederman, Patricia Pernes

 When purchasing art, it is important to be aware of the various jurisdictions that may be relevant, as well as the compliance requirements and potential exemptions.
 Depending on the state in which the purchase is made, sales and use tax may be applicable.
 Additionally, there may be other local taxes that apply.
 It is important to research the applicable laws in order to ensure compliance.
 Exemptions from sales and use tax may be available for certain types of purchases.
 If you are unsure whether an exemption applies, it is advisable to seek guidance from a tax professional.

 Discussion Between Sales and Use Tax Experts Georges Lederman and Patricia Pernes

 This is a discussion about Sales and Use Tax between Georges Lederman, partner in the law firm of Pearlstein, McCullough & Lederman LLP and Patricia Pernes, Esq. is a Tax Consultant in the Deloitte Tax, LLP Business Tax Services.
 Together, they will cover the basics of sales and use tax, and in the context of several case studies, dive deeper into the details pertaining to tax jurisdictions relevant to art purchasers, tax compliance requirements and potential exemptions.

-This session will take place offline at 2pm on November 6th at The Accessible Art Fair, which breaks barriers by enabling expertly vetted artists to show and sell their work directly to collectors at the iconic New York City landmark, the National Arts Club in Gramercy Park.
+This session took place at The Accessible Art Fair, which breaks barriers by enabling expertly vetted artists to show and sell their work directly to collectors at the iconic New York City landmark, the National Arts Club in Gramercy Park.